Education & Empowerment

 Your body chemistry changed

-Estrogen and progesterone drop dramatically after birth, especially if breastfeeding.
-This affects everything: mood, joint laxity, bone density, and energy levels.
-Many mamas are surprised by how their body "feels different" even months later.
+Estrogen and progesterone drop sharply after birth, especially while breastfeeding.
+This can affect mood, joint laxity, and energy.
+Many mothers are surprised by how different their body feels even months later.

 How Pilates Helps